redhat-openstack/nfv-tempest-plugin/docs/tests_prerequisites_config.md

   live_migration = true
   ```

-- **Note 1** - Some of the tests are using predefined flavors and some of the tests creating the flavor during the test run.
-  Refer to the tests doc for the information regarding the flavor requirements per test.

-- **Note 2** - Tempest require a network that will be used as an access point for the tests execution.
+- **Note 1** - Tempest require a predefined (public api) network that will be used as an access point for the tests execution.
+All other networks used by the test will be created during the test execution.

+- **Note 2** - Running test will take the flavor name within the test configuration.
+The test will look for the exist flavor.
+In case the flavor exists, the test will use it.
+Otherwise the test will create a flavor based on the parameters defined at the test-flavors within the tests-config.yml.

 In order to minimize the pre-configuration effort, use the tempest ansible playbook specified at the top of the doc.